vplesko/OrbLang/docs/references/reference_orb_mac.md

 Used to express macro types, or to define macros.

-## `mac argCnt`
+## `mac argCnt<integer> =type`

 Expresses a macro type of given number of arguments.

-`argCnt` must be a non-negative interger.
+`argCnt` must not be negative.

 `::variadic` on the list of argument types expresses a variadic macro.

-## `mac name<id> ([argName<id>...]) body`
+## `mac name<id> ([argName<id>...]) body<block> =macro`

 Defines a macro under the given name.
-This macro is defined for the remainder of the program.

-There must not be a function or symbol with the same in the global scope.
-There must not be a special form or a type with the same name, and it must not be one of `cn`, `*`, or `[]`.
+There must not be a function, special form, type, or global symbol with the same.
+The name must not be one of `cn`, `*`, or `[]`.

-There must not be conflicting macro definitions of the same name.
+It is allowed to overload macros of the same name.
+There must not be conflicting function definitions among them.

 There must not be multiple arguments of the same name.

-`body` is a `raw` value containing a list of instructions.
 When executing, the macro will execute the list of instructions in `body` under a new scope.
+This is always done through evaluation.
 Macros are expected to return a value after they finish execution.

 `::global` must be placed on `mac` if this instruction is not executed in the global scope.